httpwg/http-extensions/draft-ietf-httpbis-priority.md

 there is no unilateral perfect scheduler and this document only provides some basic recommendations for implementations.

-Clients can expect servers will make prioritization decisions, including ignoring all signals.
-And they should expect that decisions might be based on metadata or information beyond the scope of extensible priorities.
+Clients cannot depend on particular treatment based on priority signals.
+Servers can use other information to prioritize responses.

 It is RECOMMENDED that, when possible, servers respect urgency values.
 Sending higher urgency responses before lower urgency responses.